kinverarity1/pyxie-gpx/README.md

 Python GUI tools for viewing (and editing in the future) GPX tracks.

-There are already innumberable tools out there for looking at walk/cycle/drive data, but I found myself stuck when I don't have internet access and all I want to do is look at, perhaps edit, and see general information about a trip I've taken.
+There are already innumerable tools out there for looking at walk/cycle/drive data, but I found myself stuck when I don't have internet access and all I want to do is look at, perhaps edit, and see general information about a trip I've taken.
 Also just fun to play around with it and learn more about building software with a GUI.

 Another thing is splitting and cleaning GPX tracks.
 I want to be able to do it visually but I always seem to end up manually editing the XML file (!)

-## Install

-    $ python setup.py install

-## Usage

-    $ pyxie

 ![screenshot](https://raw.github.com/kinverarity1/pyxie-gpx/master/examples/screenshot_v0.2.png)